607.273.3828

 This was an immediate red flag!
 Whenever I see a forced refresh, it tells me that the reactivity mechanism that automatically is triggered by content changes is not working.

-Further investigation revealed the problem and there was an associative array field that had an element assignment that was being done using an equals sign using a format list like this:
+Further investigation revealed the problem and there was an associative array field that had an element assignment that was being done with an equals sign using a format list like this:

 myObject.prop = 'value';